sebapersson/petab_sciml/docs/src/format.md

 - `$arrayId`: The parameter array name specific to that layer (e.g., `weight`).
 - `$parameterIndex`: The indexing into the parameter array ([syntax](@ref mapping_table_indexing)).

-Parameter PEtab identifiers can only be referenced in the  parameters table.
+Neural network parameter PEtab identifiers can only be referenced in the  parameters table.

 #### Inputs